 Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, and staff augmentation.
 Prodigy is a leader in the development of mobile enterprise applications for Canadian banks.
-The Company is a major go-to-market services participant for SecureKey Technologies Verified.Me platform for digital identity, and is also an innovator in developing new payment systems.
+The Company is a major go-to-market services participant for SecureKey Technologies Verified.Me platform for digital identity, and is also innovating in the identity space with the development of its ID Verifact platform.